 Measuring Supply Side Response to Increased Load

 When load increases, the utility or supply side generation entity responds.
 This response is depicted in Figure 1 as the light blue arrow pointing downwards (middle arrow).
 To estimate the supply side response, the technical development team made some assumptions about the electricity supply portfolio.
-The 2017-2018 Reference System Plan has adopted a statewide target of 42MMt CO2e in 2030.
+The 2021 Preferred System Plan has adopted a statewide target of 38MMt CO2e in 2030.
 If taken strictly as a limit regardless of electricity load levels, then the response of the generation supply portfolio would be to fully offset the direct emissions of fuel substitution measures and the net effect would be that there are no emissions attributable to fuel substitution.
-This strict interpretation does not reflect the fact that the 42MMt CO2e target was established after consideration of numerous scenarios of loads and resources as a reasonable balance of cost and GHG reductions.
+This strict interpretation does not reflect the fact that the 38MMt CO2e target was established after consideration of numerous scenarios of loads and resources as a reasonable balance of cost and GHG reductions.
 Therefore, it is reasonable to assume that a different target would have been established had there been significantly more electricity load from fuel substitution programs.

-Rather than assume the supply portfolio fully offsets direct emissions in response to fuel substitution, we assume that supply-side investments will be made such that the emissions intensity trajectory adopted in the CPUC’s IRP Reference System Plan is maintained.
-By using an assumption of constant intensity for the Fuel Substitution Test, we believe we can preserve the balance of cost and GHG reductions considered in the IRP proceeding.
-The implication is that we are assuming that if there were fuel substitution measures introduced then the electricity sector emissions would be allowed to rise above 42MMt CO2e, as long as there were CO2e savings in the economy overall.
+Rather than assume the supply portfolio fully offsets direct emissions in response to fuel substitution, it is assumed that supply-side investments will be made such that the emissions intensity trajectory adopted in the CPUC’s IRP Preferred System Plan is maintained.
+By using an assumption of constant intensity for the Fuel Substitution Test, the balance of cost and GHG reductions considered in the IRP proceeding is preserved.
+Thus, it is assumed that if there were fuel substitution measures introduced then the electricity sector emissions would be allowed to rise above 38MMt CO2e, as long as there were CO2e savings in the economy overall.

 The proposed test for life-cycle CO2 emissions measures the change in electricity emissions assuming this intensity trajectory and compares that change to the change in natural gas emissions in order to verify that economy-wide reductions would be achieved.

 Development of Source Energy and Emissions Intensity Factors

-In order to estimate source energy, we develop factors to measure the increase or decrease in energy consumed by the change in electric generation and natural gas usage.
-We propose to use long-run factors that include the supply-side response to an increase in electricity load, in the same way that it is applied to CO2 emissions.
+Factors to measure the increase or decrease in energy consumed by the change in electric generation and natural gas usage are used to estimate source energy.
+The tool uses long-run factors that include the supply-side response to an increase in electricity load, in the same way that it is applied to CO2 emissions.

 A key question in developing the intensity factors is what the source energy content is of renewable energy and other zero-emission generation resources.
-We propose that the source energy of non-emitting, non-depletable resources be zero.
+The tool assumes that the source energy of non-emitting, non-depletable resources be zero.
 For example, the solar irradiance that is the input to solar power is a non-depletable resource and should be considered zero source energy.
-We also apply the zero-source energy assumption to wind and hydro-electric generation.
+The zero-source energy assumption also applies to wind and hydro-electric generation.